But the real danger is silence.

 Nearly 1 in 4 Canadian adolescents (12-25) struggle with an Eating Disorder.

 An estimated 1.4 million Canadians aged 12–25 (out of 4.8 million youth as of 2024) are living with an eating disorder.
-At least 1 in 8 are considered “at risk” of developing one.
+At least 1 in 8 adolescents are considered “at risk” of developing one.

 British Columbia has one of the highest reported incidences of eating disorders hospitalizations in Canada next to Ontario.